Doctor insights on:

 - Ask a doctor a question free online

-- 5 month old cough and congestion
+- Cold with cough and chest congestion

 - Talk to a infectious disease specialist online